VD39/typescript-webpack-boilerplate/README.md

 └── css
 │    ├── all
 │    └── styles.css
+└── helpers
 ├── index.js
-└── index.test.js
+└── index.spec.js
 public
 ├── assets
 ├── favicon.ico
 └── index.html
 ```

-Add your styles to the `all` folder and use the `@import` to add to the `styles.css` file.
+Add your styles to the `all` folder and use the `@import` to add to the [styles.css](src/css/styles.css) file.

-Add your assets, such as images to the `assets` folder.
+Add your assets, such as images to the [assets](public/assets) folder.

-The `index.js` is the main JavaScript file, import all libraries there.
+The [index.js](src/index.js) is the main JavaScript file, import all libraries there.

-The `index.text.js` is a sample of how to test using Jest.
+The [helpers/set-message/index.spec.js](src/helpers/set-message/index.spec.js) is a sample of how to test using Jest.

+Import files using the `'@'` alias, example of this in this app is via the [helpers](src/helpers) functions inside the [index.js](src/index.js) file.

-Edit the `index.html` in the public folder to suite your needs.
+Edit the [index.html](public/index.html) in the public folder to suite your needs.

-Replace the `favicon.ico` with your own icon.
+Replace the [favicon.ico](public/favicon.ico) with your own icon.

 # Configuration

-You may change a few configuration for Webpack within the `.config.js` file within the root folder (default settings below).
+You may change a few configuration for Webpack within the [config.js](config.js) file within the root folder (default settings below).

 ```
   const hostName = 'localhost';